teachingasart/2019/README.md

 In-class exercise: Create a map that illustrates how you learn something.

 ### Homework Assignment:
--Design a curriculum for yourself as a sophomore in high school -Be prepared to share in class next week
+Design a curriculum for yourself as a sophomore in high school.
+Be prepared to share in class next week

 ### Readings for Next Week:
 - Kojin Karatani.
 [Architecture as Metaphor, Language, Number and Money.
 1965 Chapter 4 Natural City.](https://drive.google.com/file/d/1zEXTkUvzGzphtb78MQpGha51GywG2yUf/view) Page 29 on the book.